mlochbaum/BQN/doc/fold.md

         +´ 2‿4‿3‿1
         +´ ⟨2‿4, 3‿1⟩

 Any function can be used as an operand.
-With Maximum (`⌈`) you can find the largest number out of an entire list, and likewise for Minimum (`⌊`).
+You can find the largest number out of an entire list with Maximum (`⌈`), or the smallest with Minimum (`⌊`).

         ⌈´ 2‿4‿3‿1
         ⌊´ 2‿4‿3‿1